 Recreational, commercial and scientific divers are encouraged to become part of the BleachWatch Observer Network by participating in a training session.
-These 2-hour classes include a short lesson on coral biology, an overview of coral bleaching and disease, a description of the BleachWatch Early Warning Program, and how to properly assess coral condition, record observations and submit reports.
+These two-hour classes include a short lesson on coral biology, an overview of coral bleaching and disease, a description of the BleachWatch Early Warning Program, and how to properly assess coral condition, record observations and submit reports.
 All participants will be provided with a BleachWatch Kit, which includes a program overview, coral bleaching and disease fact sheets, data sheets, data sheet instructions, dive whistle, and coral bleaching and disease example booklet to use as a reference above and below the water.

-While localized, colony-specific bleaching has been recorded for over 100 years, there is an indication that coral bleaching has increased in frequency and severity along the Florida Reef Tract since the 1980s.
+While localized, colony-specific bleaching has been recorded for more than 100 years, there is an indication that coral bleaching has increased in frequency and severity along the Florida Reef Tract since the 1980s.
 Increasing public, media and scientific concern for the reef highlighted the need for a program to monitor bleaching before, during and after each incident to help improve scientific understanding.
 In 2005, modeled after the Great Barrier Reef's BleachWatch Program, the Florida Keys National Marine Sanctuary and Mote Marine Laboratory created the Florida Keys BleachWatch Program to act as an early warning network for coral bleaching.
-In 2013, the Florida Department of Environmental Protection (DEP) created SEAFAN BleachWatch, an extension of this early warning network along the northern portion of the Florida Reef Tract, located off of mainland southeast Florida from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County.
+In 2013, the Florida Department of Environmental Protection created SEAFAN BleachWatch, an extension of this early warning network along the northern portion of the Florida Reef Tract, located off of mainland southeast Florida from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County.

-There are many questions about coral bleaching that must be answered in order to fully assess the environmental impact of bleaching events.
+There are many questions about coral bleaching that must be answered to fully assess the environmental impact of bleaching events.
 Where and when is bleaching taking place?
 What species are more vulnerable?
 What is the duration and severity of the bleaching event?
 And finally, what is the recovery and resilience potential of the southeast Florida coral reef ecosystem?
 The SEAFAN BleachWatch program was designed to help answer some of these questions by providing valuable information about the condition of southeast Florida's coral reefs.

-The BleachWatch Program combines climate and sea surface temperature data with field observations on the condition of coral reefs from a trained observer network in order to detect the potential onset of mass bleaching events.
+The BleachWatch Program combines climate and sea surface temperature data with field observations on the condition of coral reefs from a trained observer network to detect the potential onset of mass bleaching events.
 The environmental monitoring data will be combined with observer network reports to produce a comprehensive overview of current conditions in the region.

 Comparison of healthy (left), paling (middle), and bleached (right) brain coral, Colpophyllia natans.
 Image: Mote Marine Laboratory